laheravilla/react-chrome-extension/README.md

 # React Chrome Extension
 ## Getting Started
+1. `git clone https://github.com/laheravilla/react-chrome-extension.git` to have a local copy of this project
 1. `npm install` to install dependencies (`node_modules` folder)
 2. `npm start` to start running the fast development mode with Webpack as well as to generate the `dist` folder
 3. `npm i --save-dev <package_name>` to install new packages